vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1.md

 ![Connect the Ledger Nano](../images/tutorial-1-pairing.png)
 *Fig. 16: Connect the Ledger Nano*

 If all goes well, the input fields will be filled with data.
-The greyed input is not to be changed and it is directly extracted either from the blockcain or from your Ledger Nano application.
+The greyed input is not to be changed and it is directly extracted either from the blockchain or from your Ledger Nano application.

 {: .center}
 ![Application After Connecting Ledger Nano](../images/tutorial-1-view2.png)
 *Fig. 17: Application After Connecting Ledger Nano*

-### Create transaction to transfer ethereum
+### Create a transaction to transfer ethereum

 Now that the inputs are filled with data.
-It is time to transfer some ethereum token from your Ledger ethereum account to a metamask account.
+It is time to transfer some ethereum tokens from your Ledger ethereum account to a Metamask account.
 Therefore, click on "Create Transaction" to create the transaction which will be signed by your ledger before sending it to the blockchain.

 {: .center}
 ![Application After Connecting Ledger Nano](../images/tutorial-1-view2.png)
 *Fig. 18: Application After Connecting Ledger Nano*

 Will the transaction proceed and finalize, an URL will be displayed on the screen.
-This URL is an link to Ropsten Etherscan to review the transaction.
+This URL is a link to Ropsten Etherscan to review the transaction.
 There you can find all the information concerning the transaction you have previously sent.

 {: .center}